-A plant obtains necessary nutrients for growth (i.e., nitrogen, phosphorous, potassium) through its roots.
+A plant obtains nutrients for growth (i.e., nitrogen, phosphorous, potassium) through its roots.

 Although houseplants cannot get the same nutrients as they would in nature, we can still supplement their nutritional needs via fertilizer and soil mix.

-When we talk about water retention, we are talking about the soil’s ability to absorb water and slowly release it as the roots require it.
+When discussing water retention, we talk about the soil’s ability to absorb water and slowly release it as the roots require it.
 The water retention part is done by the porous material present in the soil.

 Soil water retention is crucial for the plant’s well-being as it is complicated.
-When all extra water has drained out of the pot, the roots are still absorbing water in the soil.
+When all extra water has drained out of the pot, the roots still absorb water in the soil.

 This way, the soil is kept moist without the risk of excessive dampness.

-The potting mix we have mentioned above will already fall into this pH range, so you don’t need to make additional adjustments to it.
+The potting mix we mentioned above will already fall into this pH range, so you don’t need to adjust it more.

 Not everyone can easily access the ingredients mentioned in our original potting mix, but that is not a hard and fast rule.
-As long as the essential soil functions are being fulfilled, we can opt for any soil mix.
+We can opt for any soil mix as long as the essential functions are fulfilled.

 - ½ regular potting soil, ½ coco peat or peat moss